-In previous chapters, there were introduced different methods available for selected use cases in research in biology and medicine.
-As each of the use cases and available system was proposed on different operating system platform, different architecture and or different middleware the virtualization was utilized to build the virtual infrastructures for purposes of each project.
-The paper [3] Infrastructure for Data Storage and Computation in Biomedical Research in Appendix describes result of establishing the virtualization on physical infrastructure to share computational power among different platforms.
+In previous chapters, we introduced different methods that are available for selected use cases in biology and medicine research.
+As each of the use cases and available systems were proposed on different operating system platforms, architecture and/or middleware, the virtualization was utilized to build the virtual infrastructures for the purposes of each project.
+The paper [3] Infrastructure for Data Storage and Computation in Biomedical Research, in Appendix , describes the result of establishing virtualization on a physical infrastructure in order to share computational power among different platforms.

 4.1 Medical Images

-The pilot infrastructure of several servers were installed in several institutions in Prague, Czech Republic and Globus Toolkit and Globus MEDICUS was installed on them.
-The paper [1] Processing of Medical Images in Virtual Distributed Environment in Appendix 6 published details about the integration of Globus MEDICUS instance with MeDiMed project with conclusion that such integration via DICOM protocol is almost seamless and may bring high benefits for researcher if such grid-based system is joined with a production system for exchanging clinical DICOM data.
+The pilot infrastructure of several servers was installed in several institutions in Prague, Czech Republic.
+Globus Toolkit and Globus MEDICUS were installed on them.
+The paper [1] Processing of Medical Images in Virtual Distributed Environment, in Appendix 6, published details about the integration of Globus MEDICUS with a MeDiMed project.
+It concludes that such integration via the DICOM protocol is almost seamless.
+Furthermore, if such a grid-based system is joined with a production system for exchanging clinical DICOM data, it could be beneficial for researchers.

-4.2 Remote Access To Voice Analysis
+4.2 Remote Access to Voice Analysis

-The paper [2] Remote Analysis of Human Voice–Lossless Sound Recording Redirection in the Appendix published technical details and results of customizing RDP protocol for lossless sound recording redirection and remote access via remote desktop feature of Windows platform to the application to analyze human voice and produce voice range profile for further use.
+The paper [2] Remote Analysis of Human Voice–lossless Sound Recording Redirection, in the Appendix , published technical details and results of customizing a RDP protocol for lossless sound recording redirection.
+It also discusses remote access via a remote desktop feature of Windows platform to an application in order to analyze the human voice and produce a voice range profile for further use.

-Additionally, the custom RDP plugin with the ParVRP and RealVoiceLab software to redirect the sound recording without loss of information was packaged as a virtual machine template and deployed in the pilot virtual infrastructure next to the test instance of Globus MEDICUS.
+Additionally, the custom RDP plugin with ParVRP and RealVoiceLab software in order to redirect a sound recording without the loss of information was packaged as a virtual machine template.
+This was deployed in the pilot virtual infrastructure next to the test instance of Globus MEDICUS.
 The virtual machine template was also deployed to different cloud computing infrastructures.
-One to the Amazon EC2 and second to the pilot scientific cloud launched in the begining of 2012 –MetaCloud.
-Such comparison was presented to the user and technical community within CESNET and EGI organization in EGI Technical Forum 2012[23].4.3 Parameter Estimation
+The first was deployed to the Amazon EC2 and the second to the pilot scientific cloud, MetaCloud, which was launched at the beginning of 2012.
+In the EGI Technical Forum 2012, such a comparison was presented to the user and technical community within CESNET and EGI organization [23].4.3 Parameter Estimation

-The paper [4] Parameter Estimation Of Complex Mathematical Models Of Human Physiology Using Remote Simulation Distributed In Scientific Cloud in Appendix published the architecture and measurement of speedup achieved on estimating parameters of three different types of models from the non-complex, medium-complex and complex model with conclusion that only medium-complex and complex model may benefit from the architecture as the communication overhead may become major for simple models and decrease overall performance.
+The paper [4] Parameter Estimation of Complex Mathematical Models of Human Physiology Using Remote Simulation Distributed in Scientific Cloud, in Appendix , published the architecture and measurement of a speedup that was achieved on estimating parameters of three different types of models - from the non-complex, medium-complex and complex model.
+It concluded that only medium-complex and complex models may benefit from the architecture, as the communication overhead may become major for simple models and decrease the overall performance.